wikimatze/wikimatze.de/_posts/2014-06-05-respimgpagecache-not-found-in-cache-dot-inc-file-for-drupal.md

 I removed the module, and clear the cache with `drush cache-clear` - in the end I still got the error.

-After searching for this error I found the solution on a [drupal thread](https://drupal.org/node/1706596).
+After searching for this error I found the solution on a [Drupal thread](https://drupal.org/node/1706596).
 I inserted the following snippet in the `cache.inc` file: